Eddyswj/Projects/README.md

   <summary>Click for details</summary>
   <br>
   <div style="background-color: #f8d7da; border-left: 4px solid #dc3545; padding: 10px;">
     A project combining geometric shapes and extrusions, controlled by various input variables to modify length and shape.

-   - **Color Mapping**: The colors were determined based on the extrusion angles, ranging from 0 to 360 degrees.
+    - Color Mapping: The colors were determined based on the extrusion angles, ranging from 0 to 360 degrees.
-   - **Animation**: Using sine and cosine functions plotted against time, I generated an oscillating motion within Rhinoceros, creating a dynamic and flowing animation.
+    - Animation: Using sine and cosine functions plotted against time, I generated an oscillating motion within Rhinoceros, creating a dynamic and flowing animation.
   </div>
 </details>